 Social Work England is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 The content listed below is non-accessible for the following reasons.

 - Text can't be resized using browser settings.
 This fails WCAG 2.1 success criterion 1.4.4 Resize text (Level AA).

-- A small number of pages do not have a first level heading.
+- A small number of pages in the online account area do not have a first level heading.
 This fails WCAG 2.1 success criterion 2.4.2 Page Titled (Level A).